devdinie/sMRI_StatisticalAnalysis/05-Statistical_Analysis.md

   <img src="/fig/episode_5/5_MeanCT_forGroups_A.png" width="700" height="420" />

+  _Hint_ : Refer to the the _groupby_ attribute in pandas.Dataframe ( [click for example](https://pandas.pydata.org/docs/reference/api/pandas.core.groupby.GroupBy.mean.html) ).
+Specifically, you would want to group by both experimental group and time point, to calculate the mean of the remaining column.

   (b) CT for each subject over the 4 time points for SCZ_EXERCISE

   For example, for the left entorhinal cortex

   <img src="/fig/episode_5/5_CTchanges_SCZexercise_Bi.png" width="700" height="310" />

 </details>

+## 5.2.
+Voxel Based Morphometry

+Voxel-based morphometry (VBM) involves a voxel-wise comparison of the local concentration of gray matter between two groups of subjects.
+This process involves spatially normalizing all the images in the dataset being used into the same stereotactic space.
+The gray matter (GM) regions are then segmented from the spatially normalized images and the gray matter segments are smoothed afterwards.
+Voxel-wise parametric statistical tests which compare the smoothed GM images from the two groups are performed.
+Corrections for multiple comparisons are made using the theory of Gaussian random fields.

+A simple example for a VBM application is detailed below.